CAD020: Tokenomics

 The Convex Foundation SHOULD aim to ensure that the rate of awards remains broadly consistent with the ratio 25% : 75% relative to purchases from the release curve, with the understanding that this ratio may deviate from target in the short term.

 The Convex Foundation SHOULD explore options for decentralised governance of awards.
-In the long term, it is intended that decentralised governance will apply to all awards.
+In the long term, decentralised governance SHOULD apply to all awards. earn future awards.

 Vesting

-Early coin purchases via the FCPA (up to and during Protonet phase) are subject to a vesting schedule, reflecting the desire that early purchasers should remain committed to the ecosystem for a period of time, and to mitigate the risk of large simultaneous sales of coins.
+Early coin purchases via the FCPA (up to and during Protonet phase) are subject to a vesting schedule, reflecting the desire that early purchasers should remain committed to the ecosystem for a period of time, and to mitigate the potential destabilising effect of large simultaneous sales of coins.

 Coin awards will not be subject to any vesting schedule as they are considered already "earned" by contributors.
-However, contributors are likely to wish to remain involved for other reasons e.g. building applications on top of Convex or wishing to earn future awards.
+However, contributors are likely to wish to remain involved for other reasons e.g. building applications on top of Convex or wishing to stake their coins in various ways.

 Transaction Fees